tuto pochette en cuir

 LEXICON

-Trimming: step which consists of refining the leather over a defined width, to avoid excess thickness and obtain flexibility.
+Trimming: a step which consists of refining the leather to a defined width, to avoid excess thickness and obtain flexibility.

 VIDEO TUTORIAL